aws-samples/aws-sdk-js-v3-workshop/Exercise1/backend/README.md

 - `yarn describe` to get API Gateway endpoint
 - Visit the endpoint `<ENDPOINT>/Prod/notes` in the browser
 - The contents of DynamoDB table in [template.yml](./template.yaml#L22) would be returned as JSON
 - If you don't see anything, that's because your table is likely empty!
 Add data manually or wait until you run the frontend.

+### Clean resources

+- Note: Clean resources after you're done with all activities below, and you want to delete your cloudformation stack.
+- `yarn clean` to delete resources

 ## Activities